Industrial Worker Gets Monetary Support Of Rs. 75 Billion Amid Covid-19: Aliya Hamza - UrduPoint

 Industrial Worker Gets Monetary Support Of Rs.
 75 Billion Amid Covid-19: Aliya Hamza

-Parliamentary Secretary for Commerce, Textile, Industries and Production Aliya Hamza Malik, Friday said that the Federal Government has disbursed Rs.
+Parliamentary Secretary for Commerce, Textile, Industries and Production Aliya Hamza Malik has said that the Federal Government has disbursed Rs.
 75 billion among the industrial workers in the aftermath of Covid-19

-ISLAMABAD, (UrduPoint / Pakistan Point News - 9th Apr, 2021 ) :Parliamentary Secretary for Commerce, Textile, Industries and Production Aliya Hamza Malik, Friday said that the Federal Government has disbursed Rs.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Apr, 2021 ) :Parliamentary Secretary for Commerce, Textile, Industries and Production Aliya Hamza Malik has said that the Federal Government has disbursed Rs.
 75 billion among the industrial workers in the aftermath of Covid-19.

 She said this while speaking at Pre-budget symposium and launch of SDPI's report on 'Supporting export competitiveness amid Covid-19 in Pakistan', held by Sustainable Development Policy Institute (SDPI) in collaboration with UK's Foreign, Commonwealth & Development Office (FCDO).